Brenton Butler case: Legacy

 After the case, the State Attorney's Office launched a grand jury investigation into the conduct of the officers and prosecutors, while the Jacksonville Sheriff's Office began an internal affairs investigation.
 The grand jury investigation criticized the prosecutor and police for their handling of the case but found no evidence of criminal wrongdoing.
 The police disciplinary board sought the suspension of three officers and other penalties for two more, but these measures were later largely overturned.

-Michael Glover retired from JSO and became a private investigator, while Dwayne Darnell was transferred from the homicide division.
+Michael Glover retired from JSO and became a private investigator.
+Dwayne Darnell was transferred from the homicide division.

 The Butler case opened up discussion about the video taping of police interrogations.
 At the time of the investigation, the Jacksonville Sheriff's Office was in discussions over implementing video recording during interrogations.
 The office had purchased the equipment and was prepared to start taping interrogations, but held off at the request of the State Attorney's Office.

-After the grand jury investigation, the Sheriff's office began taping interrogations of juvenile suspects, and implemented other procedural changes recommended by the jury.
+After the grand jury investigation, the Sheriff's office began taping interrogations of juvenile suspects, and implemented other procedural changes recommended by the grand jury.

-The Butler case was the subject of the French documentary film Murder on a Sunday Morning, which won the Academy Award for Best Documentary Feature at the 74th Academy Awards in 2001.
+The Butler case was the subject of the French documentary film Murder on a Sunday Morning (2001), directed by Jean-Xavier de Lestrade.
+It won the Academy Award for Best Documentary Feature at the 74th Academy Awards in 2002.
 The documentary follows Butler's defense team as they build their case for his innocence.
+They noted other irregularities after Butler was arrested: although a minor, he was held for hours without being allowed to call a parent or guardian.
+Similarly, he was not offered the right to counsel.

 In 2004, Butler wrote a book about his experience, entitled They Said It Was Murder.